RADIO STATION HIT, HITLER VOWS REPRISAL

 Berlin, Germany · August 31, 1939

-These cold-blooded murders to fool world opinion, which occurred on this date in 1939, were a fitting opening to mass murder on an unimaginable scale.
-In “retaliation” the next day, September 1, German troops and tanks swarmed across the 1,400‑mile border, slicing through Polish resistance like a hot knife through butter, while overhead Hermann Goering’s Luftwaffe murdered people one Polish town and city at a time.
+These cold-blooded murders to fool world opinion, which occurred on this date, August 31, 1939, were a fitting opening to mass murder on an unimaginable scale.
+The next day, September 1, in “retaliation” for Polish “frontier violations of a nature no longer tolerable for a great power,” German troops and tanks “counterattacked” across the 1,400‑mile/2,253‑km border, slicing through Polish resistance like a hot knife through butter, while overhead Hermann Goering’s Luftwaffe murdered people one Polish town and city at a time.

 Two Principals in the Gleiwitz Charade